 Purchasing power of 1 gold coin = 16 * 2 / 4 = 8 ( 8 fishes or 8 apples)

-A higher preference for saving forces prices to go down.
+A higher preference for that money forces prices to go down.
 Now Alice and Bob have a greater quantity of savings, while their production and consumption level is maintained.

 The purchasing power of money is not only about its quantity, it is also about its relative demand as savings.

-Presumably, higher quality money will be more in demand than an insecure one.
+Presumably, higher quality money will be more demanded.